Many wonder what the corona crisis means in light of the end times. Is this the end of the world? Will Jesus come back now?

 Our mission is stated in Mark 16:15: “Go into all the world and preach the gospel to every creature.”
 Let’s be honest with ourselves: are we really fulfilling this mission?
 Are we preaching the gospel to all the world – at least to the people around us?

-We are all called to evangelise – not just the evangelism team, or those famous evangelists who draw large crowds.
+We are all called to evangelise – not just the evangelism team, or those famous evangelists who draw large crowds or have a large TV audience.
 It is our mission to reach people with the gospel – each in our own way, using the gifts and talents at our disposal.
 Some can evangelise by preaching to large crowds.
 Others by engaging in apologetic debates.
 Others through the creative arts – singing, dancing, painting, crafting.
 And yet others by a friendly chat.
 We all have talents, gifts and skills that we can use to advance the Kingdom of God.

 Sojourners on a mission